brittiniv51/voguesOfWit/README.md

 You have been tasked with creating a webpage for the legendary R&B group En Vogue.

-Your webpage must include a tour page, merchandise page, about page.
+Your webpage must include a tour page, merchandise page, index page.

 # Tour Page